Nonlinear unitary quantum collapse model with self-generated noise: Abstract

 \section{Abstract}

 Collapse models including some external noise of unknown origin are routinely used to describe phenomena on the quantum-classical border; in particular, quantum measurement.
 Although containing nonlinear dynamics and thereby exposed to the possibility of superluminal signaling in individual events, such models are widely accepted on the basis of fully reproducing the non-signaling statistical predictions of quantum mechanics.
-Here we present a deterministic nonlinear model without any external noise, with randomness emerging from deterministic irregular dynamics of the detectors, shown to be just as non-signaling as noise-based collapse models are: it fully reproduces quantum statistical predictions, while being still vulnerable to signaling in individual events.
-The model is based on a minimally nonlinear von Neumann equation for a Stern-Gerlach or Bell-type measuring setup, containing coordinate and momentum operators in a skew-symmetric, split scalar product structure over the configuration space.
+Here we present a deterministic nonlinear model without any external noise, in which randomness - instead of being universally present - emerges in the measurement process, from deterministic irregular dynamics of the detectors.
+The treatment is based on a minimally nonlinear von Neumann equation for a Stern-Gerlach or Bell-type measuring setup, containing coordinate and momentum operators in a self-adjoint skew-symmetric, split scalar product structure over the configuration space.
 The microscopic states of the detectors act as a nonlocal set of hidden parameters, controlling individual outcomes.
-Following Pearle's "gambler's ruin" scheme, the model is shown to display pumping of weights between setup-defined basis states, with a single winner randomly selected and the rest collapsing to zero.
-Outcome probabilities obey Born's rule under a no-drift or "fair-game" condition, implying that collapse must run to conclusion during the metastable pre-firing period of the detector system.
-Hidden signaling in individual events remains to be handled by future research; what is reached here is to put deterministic nonlinear models and noise-based collapse models on equal footing.
+The model is shown to display pumping of weights between setup-defined basis states, with a single winner randomly selected and the rest collapsing to zero.
+Environmental decoherence has no role in the scenario.
+Through stochastic modelling, based on Pearle's "gambler's ruin" scheme, outcome probabilities are shown to obey Born's rule under a no-drift or "fair-game" condition.
+This fully reproduces quantum statistical predictions, implying that the proposed non-linear deterministic model satisfies the non-signaling requirement.
+Our treatment is still vulnerable to hidden signaling in individual events, which remains to be handled by future research.